skywallkee/SkyCryptoClub/Tasks.md

 - - Exchange History
 - - - Users can view all their past exchanges

-- [ ] Create Support Page
+- [x] Create Support Page
 - - Support Ticket
 - - - Users can open/close/reply to their support tickets regarding a given problem

+- [ ] Create Support Staff Panel
-- - - Support staff can reply to support tickets assigned to their field of expertise
+- - Support staff can reply to support tickets assigned to their field of expertise
-- - - Support staff can mark a ticket as answered
+- - Support staff can mark a ticket as answered
+- - Support staff can view other users profile and balance using a special pin provided by ticket creation in order to solve the issues

+- [ ] Create Moderator Staff Panel
+- - Moderators can view a list of all users
+- - Moderators can ban/unban users from different areas
+- - Moderators can review transactions
+- - Moderators can bypass users privacy settings and see their profiles
+- - Moderators can view other user's balances

 - [ ] User Language @soon
 - - add language field to User model with English as default